TimDaub/blockchain-training/README.md

 Saving artifacts...
 ```

-To check whether or not your token tracker was successfully implemented on the
+To check whether or not your token tracker was successfully deployed on the
 Rinkeby test network you can use rinkeby.etherscan.io to check your
 transaction.
 To do so, copy the following line from above: